Developers-Institute/Student-Handbook/README.md

 The team at Developers Institute are committed to meeting student needs and ensuring ongoing success.
 You will also have the opportunity to provide feedback on your Tutor and the programme you attend during the year through the evaluation process.

-Please see Developers Institute’s *Student Feedback Policy* available on the website for more information on Learner feedback and Evaluation.
+Please see Developers Institute’s [*Student Feedback Policy*](https://github.com/Developers-Institute/Student-Feedback-Policy) for more information on Learner feedback and Evaluation.

 ## Academic Records and Privacy.
 Students have the right to have their personal details protected and only given out to legitimate agencies for statistical and recording purposes.
 Make sure to let us know if any of your personal details change.
 This is so important, as we do not want you to miss out on any information that you are entitled to have.